MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-analytics-queries.md

 ## Analyzing Bot behavior

 The following collection of queries can be used to analyze bot behavior.
-You can use the collection to author custom queries in [Azure Monitor Log Analytics](/azure/azure-monitor/log-query/log-analytics-tutorial) and to create monitoring and [PowerBI](/power-bi/fundamentals/power-bi-overview) visualization dashboards.
+You can use the collection to author custom queries in [Azure Monitor Log Analytics](/azure/azure-monitor/log-query/log-analytics-tutorial) and to create monitoring and [Power BI](/power-bi/fundamentals/power-bi-overview) visualization dashboards.

 ## Prerequisites

-It is helpful to have a basic understanding of the following concepts:
+It's helpful to have a basic understanding of the following concepts:

 * [Kusto queries](/azure/data-explorer/kusto/query/)
 * How to use [Log Analytics](/azure/azure-monitor/log-query/get-started-queries) in the Azure portal to write Azure Monitor log queries